kungfoome/argocd-addons/README.md

 /scripts/cleanup-localhost-generator.sh
 ```

 Copy this command and exit the dind container.
-You can then run those commands to remove and cleanup anything that was done from the localhost and start from a clean slate.
+You can then run those commands to remove and cleanup anything that was done from the local host and start from a clean slate.

 # Tutorial